mfthomps/Labtainers/docs/labdesigner.md

                    line_id - See line_type above.

 ### Assessing the student results ###
-Artifacts resulting from student lab activity are assigned symbolic names by the results.config file as described above.
-These symbolic names are then referenced in the goals.config to assess whether the student obtained expected results.
-Each lab goal defined in the goals.config file will evaluate to TRUE or FALSE, with TRUE reflecting that the student obtained the desired result.
+Results of student lab activity are assigned symbolic names by the results.config file as described above.
+These results are then referenced in the goals.config to assess whether the student obtained expected results.
+Each lab goal defined in the goals.config file will evaluate to TRUE or FALSE, with TRUE reflecting that the student met the defined goal.
-The lab designer can also define "subgoals", some number of which are intended to be evaluated within a boolen expression representing an actual goal.
+Once evaluated, a goal may determine the state of subsequent goals within the goals.config file, i.e., through use of boolean expressions and temporal comparisons between goals.
+The evaluated state of each goal can then contribte to a student grade.

 As noted earlier, student results may derive from multiple invocations of the same program or system utility.
-To account for cases where students continue to experiment with programs after they have obtained the desired results, the framework includes a goal "type" of "matchany", which evaluates as TRUE if the student obtained the expected result during any invocation of the program or system utility.
-In those cases where the student is required to obtain the expected result during the last invocation of a program, the "matchlast" goal type may be specified.
+The framework does not discourage students from continuing to experiment and explore aspects of the exercise subsequent to obtiaining the desired results.
+In general, the assessment determines if the student obtained expected results during any invocation of a program or system utility.
+In those cases where the student is required to obtain the expected results during the *last* invocation of a program, the *matchlast* goal type may be specified as described below.

+To facilitate grading multiple attempts or explorations of a lab exercise, the framework associates timestamps with the results of processing the results.config file.
+A single timestamp will include results from a stdin file and a stdout file.
+In general, there will be a distinct, timestamped set of results for each occurance of a student invoking a targeted program.

 The following syntax defines each goal or subgoal within the goals.config file:

-     <id> = <type> : [<operator> : <resulttag> : <answertag> | <boolean_expression>]
+     <goal_id> = <type> : [<operator> : <resulttag> : <answertag> | <boolean_expression> | goal1 : goal2]
        Where:
-         <id> - And identifer for the goal.
+         <goal_id> - An identifer for the goal.
 It must be alphanumeric (underscores permitted).
          <type> - must be one of the following:
-              'matchany' - if the answertag matches any resulttag
-                         - note: 'matchany' will NOT be used as sub-goal for goal of type 'boolean' below 'matchlast' - if the answertag matches the last resulttag
-                          - note: 'matchlast' can also be used as sub-goal for goal of type 'boolean' below 'matchacross' - if the answertag matches resulttag (across different timestamp)
-                            - note: 'matchacross' will NOT be used as sub-goal for goal of type 'boolean' below 'boolean_set' - this is sub-goal to be used with goal of type 'boolean' below 'boolean' - goal based on boolean operation string that follows will be evaluated for boolean value
+              'matchany'    - Results from all timestamped sets are evaluated.
+                              If the answertag names a result, then both that result and the resulttag must occur in the same timestamped set.
+                              The 'matchany' goals are treated as a set of values, each timestamped based on the timestamp of the reference resulttag.

+              'matchlast'   - only results from the latest timestamped set are evaluated.
+              'matchacross' - The answertag must name a result, and that result must occur in a timestamped set that differs from the set in which the resulttag occurs.
+                            - note: 'matchacross' cannot be used within the boolean expression defined below.
+              'boolean'     - The goal value is computed from a boolean expression consisting of goal_id's and boolean operators, ("and" & "or"), and parenthisis for precedence.
+                              The goal_id's must be from goals defined earlier in the goals.config file.
+                              The goal evalutes to TRUE if the boolen expression evaluates to TRUE for any of the timestamped sets of goal_ids, (see the 'matchany' discussion above).
+                              The goal_id's cannot include any "matchacross" goals.
+              'time_before' - Both goal1 and goal2 must be goal_ids from previous *matchany* goal types.
+                              Evaluates to TRUE if any TRUE goal1 has a timestamp that is before than any TRUE goal2
+              'time_during' - Both goal1 and goal2 must be goal_ids from previous *matchany* goal types.
+                              Timestamps include a start and end time, reflecting when the program starts and when it terminates.
+                              Evaluates to TRUE if any TRUE goal1 has a start timestamp within the start and end tmes of any TRUE goal2.

      <operator> - the following operators evaluate to TRUE as described below:
         'string_equal' -  The strings derived from <answertag> and <resulttag>